pairshaped/curlingio-docs/docs/club-management/profile-fields.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can customize which fields are required, optional, or not asked for curler profiles at your club.
+You can customize which fields are required, optional, or not asked for profiles at your club.

 ## Walkthrough Video